FCA scrutiny intensifies as claims sector adapts to changing car finance landscape

 Ongoing legal proceedings over the FCA car finance scheme have meant that many motorists are in the dark about when claims will start to progress at scale.

-With court hearings unlikely before later this year, some consumers are choosing to prepare documentation early, including finance agreements and lender correspondence connected to potential car finance claims and PCP claims.
+With court hearings unlikely before later this year, some consumers are choosing to prepare documentation early, including finance agreements and lender correspondence connected to potential car finance claims and PCP finance claims.

 Specialists across the sector say awareness of the car finance scandal is continuing to spread as drivers revisit older agreements involving PCP and hire purchase products.
 Many are now exploring whether hidden commission structures could entitle them to car finance compensation.